department-of-veterans-affairs/va.gov-team/products/medical-device-tool/design/prototype-accessory-selection.md

 [Chapter title] 2 of 3 Select your supplies

-[Title] Add hearing aid accessories to your order (h4 utility)
+[Title] Accessories (hidden)

 [Informational alert]
+You can't add accessories to your order at this time(h4 utility) Our records show that your accessories aren't available for reorder until [date].
+You can only order items once every 5 months.
-None of your hearing aid accessories are eligible for battery resupply If you need to order resupply for your hearing aid accessories, call the DLC Customer Service Section at 303-273-6200 or email dalc.css@va.gov.
+If you need items sooner, call the DLC at 303-273-6200 or email dalc.css@va.gov.

 **These are the hearing aid accessories we have on file for you:**